immcantation/igphyml/docs/usage/buildtrees.rst

 The default setting is to estimate a separate :math:`\omega` parameter for FWR and CDR regions.
 If you want one :math:`\omega` for all regions, use::

- BuildTrees.py -d example.tab --collapse --igphyml --omega e
+ BuildTrees.py -d example.tsv --collapse --igphyml --omega e

 You can also constrain motifs to have the same mutabilities by altering the indexes after the ':' in the ``--motifs`` option.